 2. Report Your Internship Site

-- Have your faculty supervisor and department chair sign it before bringing it to the Strommen Center.
+- Discuss your internship with your faculty supervisor and department chair and collect their signatures before bringing the form to the Strommen Center.

 4. Meet an ISSS Advisor for CPT Authorization